sygmaprotocol/sygma-relayer/docs/general/Topology.md

 - SYG_RELAYER_MPCCONFIG_TOPOLOGYCONFIGURATION_URL - topology map location
 - SYG_RELAYER_MPCCONFIG_TOPOLOGYCONFIGURATION_PATH - local file where the topology map is stored after the download from the remote service

+## Topology encryption/decryption details
+Topology should be encrypted with AES using CTR mode.
+IPFS should return hex formatted IV + data.
+To help you there are 2 utility CLI described below.

+## Utility CLI

+`./relayer topology encrypt --path ./topology.json --encryptionKey 123` This command will encrypt provided topology and output corresponding hash and encrypted toplogy in hex representation (iv + data)

+`./relayer topology test --hash 123  --url https://cloudflare-ipfs.com/ipfs/123  --decryptionKey 321`
+This command will fetch topology from IPFS and test it according to Relayers topology initialization flow.
+This allows to test correctnes of topology before actually calling `RefreshKey`